TechShivvy/raspi-4-config/README.md

 # Raspberry Pi Configuration Guide

-For any queries or uncertainties, please refer to the official Raspberry Pi documentation available at [https://www.raspberrypi.com/documentation/](https://www.raspberrypi.com/documentation/).
+For any queries or uncertainties, please refer to the [Official Raspberry Pi documentation](https://www.raspberrypi.com/documentation/).
 This comprehensive resource can assist you in addressing any doubts you might have during the setup process.

 ## Components for Raspberry Pi Setup